 A bill was passed in 2012 that allowed for, “traditional table games,” at Maryland casinos .
 About the same time the state also decided to allow casinos to stay open around the clock, ushering in the era of 24-hour real money gambling in MD.

 Nothing major has happened since those 2012 developments, but the debate over Maryland gambling expansion rages on.
 Some are all for it, while others aren’t convinced the tax revenues generated for the state are worth the deemed negative impact of the pro-gambling measures introduced.

-Maryland will open its sixth commercial casino in 2016 and there may be more to follow, as the state moves further and further away from what was once a conservative stance towards real money gambling.
+Maryland has opened its sixth commercial casino and there may be more to follow, as the state moves further and further away from what was once a conservative stance towards real money gambling.

 There has been no sign that MD will move to follow Delaware, New Jersey and Nevada, in legalizing online real cash gambling in the near future, however.

 The History of Gambling in Maryland